 Data growth is creating new roles

 The amount of available data is increasing exponentially year-over-year.
 The demand for data-related skills and competencies in business is increasing at a commensurate rate.
 This trend has lead to new roles like the Tableau specialist and Tableau developer.
 The possibilities in the data analysis field have increased thanks to new tools and programming languages such as R, Python, and Knime.
 These tools, however, are less flexible when it comes to data visualization.
-You can find out which tools are best suited to this in the Passionned Parabola for BI & Analytics.
+You can find out which tools are best suited to this in the BI & Analytics Guide 2022.

 The Tableau specialist & data analytics

 Tableau is one of the leaders in the parabola.
 Tableau’s success can be attributed to its user interface, which is focused on self-service data analytics.
 The focus is on customer-focused thinking: let the end-user get to work analyzing and visualizing data.
 Tableau makes it relatively easy to create both simple and complex data visualizations.
 The million-dollar question is: how can you implement this as effectively and efficiently as possible?
 The Tableau specialist supervises organizations and teams in designing self-service analytics.

 Many companies find it difficult to generate insights based on data.
 Without these insights it’s hard, if not impossible, to implement improvements supported by data.
 But there are companies that actively steer using data.
 We call this data-driven working.
 At Passionned Group, we believe that data-driven working is an essential aspect of any intelligent organization.

 Tableau developers focus on storytelling

 You need several things to drive your business based on data: knowledge, competencies, tools, and data.
 Tableau specialists focus on:

 - applying data storytelling;